-1. Immigration lawyer consultation Washington D.C. - Case Background and Initial Assessment
+1. Immigration Lawyer Consultation Washington D.C. - Case Background and Initial Assessment

 Our initial Immigration lawyer consultation evaluated the client’s prior DUI records, current criminal proceedings, and MBA program timeline in Washington, D.C.
 During the assessment, we determined that the refusal stemmed from INA §212(a)(1) and §212(a)(2) concerns due to the repeated DUI incidents.